Wrong-side failure: False alarms

-Railway authorities usually give the drivers and signalmen the benefit of the doubt and investigate whether a wrong-side failure is the cause of the accident.
+Railway authorities usually give the drivers and signalmen the benefit of the doubt and investigate whether a wrong-side failure is the cause of an accident.
 This occurred with the Hinton train collision, but investigations soon showed that a wrong-side failure was not the cause.

-The 2008 Chatsworth train collision was determined to be human error, not wrong side failure as a few initially said.
+The 2008 Chatsworth train collision was determined to be human error, not wrong-side failure as a few initially said.

 Wrong-side failures to be reported

 In the United States there is a rule that wrong-side failures are to be reported to the Federal Railroad Administration.